scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 * **cardIndex**: set if the `cardIndex` argument is provided
 * **pileIndex**: set if the `pileIndex` argument is provided

 The `x` and `y` values will be used later so we can reset our card game objects position if an invalid move is made.
 Currently, our code allows the player to drag the cards anywhere on the game area, and ideally we only want to allow the player to drag a card to a valid position.
-By storing this information, we will be able to reset the game objects position later on once we implement this.
+By storing this information, we will be able to reset the game objects position later on, once we implement this.
 The `cardIndex` and `pileIndex` values will also be used during our drag event logic, and will be used for knowing if a card comes from the `tableau` pile, and if so, which card in the stack was moved.
 For the time being, this will be used to update our tableau container game objects depth when we move a game object.

 So, to make use of these new properties, we need to update our code to pass these values.
 For the time being, we only need to make this change in our `#createTableauPiles` method.
 In the `#createTableauPiles` method, replace the following line of code: